ssongman/ktds-edu-k8s-istio/istio/ServiceMesh.md

 $ helm -n user02 delete nginx

 $ ku get all
-No resources found in user01 namespace.
+No resources found in yjsong namespace.
 ```